calrissian-cwl/calrissian-cwl.github.io/docs/cluster-configuration.md

 ## Kubernetes cluster configuration

+This page provides the configuration steps to run Calrissian jobs.

 ## Service account

 It's a best practice to create a dedicated Service Account with a manifest like: